vgurianov/srt/README.md

 	experiment3.py
 ```

-You can executed modules, for example
+You can executed modules, for example in command line

+cd HOME
 python experiment1.py

 or in IDLE

 Also you may install MMS from PyPI, see [Getting Started](https://vgurianov.github.io/srt/started.html)